Hot Wells (San Antonio, Texas): South San Antonio renewal and Hot Wells deterioration

-Lifshutz Revitalizes Hot Wells
+Lifshutz revitalizes Hot Wells

 In 1999, San Antonio real estate investor, James G. Lifshutz, purchased the Hot Wells property and surrounding land to preserve the story of the ruins and deliver that history back to the public.
 Between 1999 and 2012, Lifshutz engaged in a planning process for the property including an attempt to plug the deteriorated and non-compliant well at the request of the Edwards Aquifer Authority.
 Lifshutz made multiple attempts over many years but the well continued to run.
 During this time, too, Lifshutz performed triage on the ruin, shoring up what could be shored, removing dangerous elements that could not be saved, and restoring the North Wing which, although it had suffered extensive damage from previous fires and neglect, was ultimately salvageable.
 Lifshutz installed structural steel, reframed the roof gable, repointed the brick, and repaired much of the damaged brick elements.

 In 2012, Lifshutz approached Bexar County Judge Nelson Wolff and County Commissioner’s Court with a plan to preserve this South Side resource as a ruin, and interpret it historically.
 With the leadership and support of Judge Wolff, Lifshutz donated the ruin and nearly four acres of land to Bexar County.
 Lifshutz' donation to Bexar County of the 3.92 historical center of the property underwent a protracted deed transfer process to accommodate the remediation the sulphur well in compliance with the Edwards Aquifer Authority requirement.
 In 2013, the 120-year-old artesian well was permanently plugged by the Edwards Aquifer Authority.

 All other impediments were resolved by 2015 when the ruins were officially deeded to the County.'
-In October 2015, Bexar County allocated $4 million dollars funding the first phase of the nearly four-acre park.
+In October 2015, Bexar County allocated $4 million funding the first phase of the nearly four-acre park.
 The County went on to stabilize, landscape, and light the former hotel and bath house.
 The Bexar County Hot Wells Historic Park, Bexar County's first-ever cultural historical park, opened on April 30, 2019 allowing visitors to safely explore the reinforced ruins of the former Hot Wells Hotel and Spa.
 At the ribbon cutting ceremony to open the park, a new well was in the process of being drilled on adjacent acreage still owned by Lifshutz.
 C&C drilling, a firm that Lifshutz and the Edwards Aquifer Authority engaged to help plug the historic well, drilled a new permitted and compliant well.

 Lifshutz continues to work with Bexar County and other entities to realize the long envisioned public/private effort to bring back the historic Hot Wells activities of wellness, dining, and lodging.
 Lifshutz’s vision for this adjacent acreage includes the development of the Hot Wells Interpretive Center, sulfur water soaking baths, a food truck park and beer garden, with campsites and cabins.